 Look at Figure 4.13.
 At first sight the sculpture seems to depict a rural scene, with thatched huts and trees.
 However, art historians who have carefully studied the sculpture at Sanchi identify it as a scene from the Vessantara Jataka.
 This is a story about a generous prince who gave away everything to a Brahmana, and went to live in the forest with his wife and children.
-As you can see in this case, historians often try to understand the meaning of sculpture by comparing it with textual evidence.
+As you can see in this Discuss...